ulusata/Novatron-FRC-10202/README.md

 To set up your development environment and start contributing, please refer to the [**docs/setup.md**](https://github.com/ulusata/IronStags-FRC/blob/main/docs/setup.md) file.

 Contribution Guidelines
-We welcome contributions from all team members.
+We welcome contributions from all team members of Novatron.
 Please review the [**docs/CONTRIBUTING.md**](https://github.com/ulusata/IronStags-FRC/blob/main/docs/CONTRIBUTING.md) file for instructions on how to contribute effectively.

 ## Workplace
-All of our contributors are invited to our workplace environment, [**IronStags-FRC**](https://trello.com/invite/ironstags/ATTI17286132a2f39e8ac839af173f4663a5A0066F46)
+All of our contributors are invited to our workplace environment, [**Novatron-FRC**](https://trello.com/invite/novatronfrc/ATTI17286132a2f39e8ac839af173f4663a5A0066F46)